Redcloud and Sunshine Peaks

 A great hike leads to the top of two of the easiest 14ers to climb in Colorado, Redcloud (14,034 ft.) and Sunshine (14,001 ft.) peaks.
-From the summits a sea of summits and ridges extend in all directions, encompassing large swaths of the San Juan Mountains.
+From the summits a sea of peaks and ridges extend in all directions, encompassing large swaths of the San Juan Mountains.

 The trail to Redcloud and Sunshine peaks begins at the Silver Creek trailhead parking area (see driving directions below) and heads northeast, ascending through trees along the west side of the Silver Creek drainage.
 A little over a mile from the start the trail emerges from the trees and continues up the basin, paralleling the creek.
 Be sure to turn around during this part of the ascent for ever-improving views of Handies Peak (14,048-ft.) to the southwest.